Call me back, please

 Now, don’t get me wrong, there’s nothing inherently wrong with borrowing money – we’ve all had to do it at some point.
 But when it comes to property transactions, a little transparency goes a long way.

-Here’s the deal: when these so-called cash buyers need to borrow funds, they must prove that the property in question is mortgageable.
+Here’s the deal: when these so-called cash house buyers need to borrow funds, they must prove that the property in question is mortgageable.
 And how do they do that?
 By sending not one but two estate agents to inspect the place, like a pair of well-dressed detectives on the hunt for any potential deal-breakers.

 But wait, there’s more!
 Once the inspections are done, the delays start rolling in like a thick London fog.
 Last-minute price changes crop up because they’ve “discovered something new” – all in the hopes that you’ll cave and accept a much lower offer than initially agreed upon.

 So, how can you separate the genuine cash buyers from the pretenders?
-Well, my savvy friends, it’s time to put on your detective hats and pay a visit to Companies House.
+Well, my savvy friends, it’s time to put on your detective hats and pay a visit to Companies House website.
 Take a gander at the charges listed against the company – their borrowing history, if you will.
 If they’ve been borrowing left, right, and centre, chances are they’ll be looking to do the same for your property too.

 At the end of the day, a little due diligence can go a long way in the property game.
 So, keep your wits about you, and don’t be afraid to ask the tough questions.
 After all, it’s your home – and your hard-earned cash – on the line.